sirouk/chutes-skyrimnet/README.md

 2. Spider common docs paths (`/openapi.json`, `/docs`, etc.).
 3. Extract all paths and methods.
 4. Write a manifest that `chute_wrappers.py` uses to register cords automatically.

+If no manifest exists when you choose “Build chute,” the prompt now defaults to **Yes** so discovery runs before the build.

 ---